revios07/TriviaQuestChallenge/README.md

 Classic Trivia Game with Read jsonData from web or in project

 Abstract:
-Used webpages for "LeaderBoard" list players,
-Used in game asset for read and update Questions data.
+Used webpages for "LeaderBoard List Players" data, Used in game asset for read and update "Questions" data.

 GamePlay:
 Core =>